Case Study: Polhemus FastSCAN Digitizes World Renowned Sculptures

 With FastSCAN, H&S is able to create sculptures much faster by significantly speeding up the rapid prototyping process.
 It also has enabled them to use modern technology which shortens the creative process without compromising H+S's style and vision.
 According to Helmick, "Computer generated artwork does not allow an artist to put their true artistic signature on it.
 However, with FastSCAN we can create digital art that we handcraft.
 This is what makes our artwork so unique: it has a modern, yet hand sculpted look to it."

 "The FastSCAN is a vital tool for us.
 It has allowed us to create many more sculptures than ever before, enabling us to significantly grow our business in a short period of time," said Schechter.
 "We also have been very pleased with the level of technical support Polhemus has provided.
 They have kept in touch, showing continued interest in our business and the performance of FastSCAN."
-Schechter continued, "Polhemus is good at sharing new technologies and product upgrades that we have and will continue to utilize."
+Schechter continued, "Polhemus is good at sharing new technologies and product upgrades that we will continue to utilize."